-As a former online marketing whizz, Elvira enrolled in our UX Design Course and graduated in June 2019.
+As a former online marketing whizz, Elvira enrolled in our UX Design Program and graduated in June 2019.

 “As a marketer between the product and the users, I learned how important user experience is.
 I was interested in investigating why people would lose interest in the product, which led me to realize the importance of product improvement and reflecting on possible solutions.
 This is what I want to do: create meaningful products and help companies to get there”.

-Featured below is her VocabApp project that was created as part of the UX Fundamentals Program.
+Featured below is her VocabApp project that was created as part of the UX Fundamentals Course.

 About the project